urbit/urbit.org-reloaded/content/understanding-urbit/urbitos1-osn.md

 hide_previous_title = "true"
 +++

+# Urbit Interface

 We started at the bottom of the stack, years ago, with the VM.
 We’re just now getting to the top: the interface.
 Urbit ID and Urbit OS are great tools — but technology on its own isn’t enough.
 As far as we’re concerned, if people don’t actually use this thing, it doesn’t matter.

 Urbit, VM to UI, is meant to feel like the a desktop OS for a networked world: a single, unified system where you can interact with, update and archive all of your personal data; communicate with your friends and family; and collaborate with the people you work with.

 One way to imagine Urbit is as the Western answer to WeChat: a seamless, multi-purpose, vastly extensible social network, but without the surveillance.
-As a platform anyone can extend, we see Urbit as the ultimate productivity tool: no more frankenstack of apps and services needed for companies and collaborators – because everything lives in one interface.
+As a platform anyone can extend, we see Urbit as the ultimate productivity tool: no more frankenstack of apps and services needed for companies and collaborators, because everything lives in one interface.
 With the power to build whatever you want on top of Urbit, you can bring everything together in one place.

 In early 2020, we’ll release what we’re calling OS 1 — the first minimal but complete user experience for Urbit.
 OS 1 brings together the whole Urbit stack into a single interface.
 OS 1 is simple in the extreme.
 It’s a calm, ad-free, privacy-respecting environment to homestead new digital communities.

-We’ve got a pretty clear picture of OS 1, 2 and 3 which we’ll explain in [the roadmap]().
+We’ve got a pretty clear picture of OS 1, 2 and 3 which we’ll explain in [the roadmap](/understanding-urbit/roadmap).
 Here, we’ll focus on the vision for Urbit as a user experience.

 ![](https://media.urbit.org/site/understanding-urbit/your-last-computer/your-last-computer-waves%402x.png)

 In the current world of apps and services, there’s no operating system in any meaningful sense.
 Our laptops and phones just let us switch between services.
-Our communities, co-workers and lives are spread between these services — the work of combining them is left to the user.
+Our communities, co-workers and lives are spread between these services — and the work of combining them is left to the user.
 You have to remember all your passwords, who sent what message where, what files are on which platform, and so on.

 The most severely lacking thing about our digital lives today is that they lack a sense of place or a sense of home.